 Our instruction is tailored to meet the needs of each student to make the study of music engaging, fulfilling, and fun.
 We offer weekly private lessons in Piano, Violin, Voice, Guitar and Ukulele.
 Students of all ages and levels are welcome, including adults.
 Lessons are offered starting at $120/month for 30-minute lessons depending on the age and level of the student.
 Contact us today to schedule your lessons!

-Daniel K. DeKonty, Jr. is currently President of the Baldwin County Music Teacher’s Association, the local association for the MTNA.
+Daniel K. DeKonty, Jr. is the former President of the Baldwin County Music Teacher’s Association, the local association for the MTNA.
 He earned a Bachelor of Arts in Music with an emphasis in piano and voice from Kennesaw State University.
 Daniel also studied undergraduate music at Shorter College and Lee University as well as post-graduate work in music education at West Georgia University.

 Daniel has been involved in music education and performance over the last twenty years.
 Daniel has worked as director of music and fine arts at West Union Baptist Church, Gray’s Chapel A.M.E. church, Church on the Word, and First Assembly of God.
 He believes that a good musician should be capable of performing multiple genres of music and teaches his students based on bringing out their strengths in the styles they enjoy and can most excel in.